 It’s summer, temperatures are getting higher than ever before, and we sweat even with the AC on.
-Now is the time to fill up your bottle and drink water.
+Now is the time to fill up your bottle that you got from Custom Water, and drink water.

 More than half of your body is made up of water: around 60%.
 It’s easy to forget to drink, or chug in sodas or energy drinks instead of simple water.
 However, being dehydrated can have serious consequences on your health in the long term.